jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 3. Done!
 You can now use the Energy Sockets within your Home App.

 Make sure to read this Wiki article about [Identifying the Energy Socket in the Home App](https://github.com/jvandenaardweg/homebridge-homewizard-energy-socket/wiki/Identifying-the-Energy-Socket-in-the-Home-App)

+## Removing Energy Sockets from your Home

+1. Open the Home App and select the Energy Socket you want to remove
+2. Tap on the settings icon and select "Remove Accessory"
+3. Done!
+The Energy Socket is now removed from your Home.

+Additionally, disable the "Local API" setting for the Energy Socket in the Energy App.
+This will prevent the Energy Socket from being discovered by the plugin again.